-For Lyme and other tick-borne co-infections, including Bartonella and Babesia, Shelley tried what felt like everything, including Doxycycline, Malarone and Byron White herbal products.
+For Lyme disease and other insect-borne co-infections, including Bartonella and Babesia, Shelley tried what felt like everything, including Doxycycline, Malarone and Byron White herbal products.
 But they only worked while she was on them.

 “Once I stopped the Lyme treatment, the symptoms seemed to return with a vengeance in the fall of 2016,” she says.

 Again, doctors wondered if mold was the culprit for the return of symptoms.
 “My body and home were mold-free; it had to be the Lyme and co-infectors,” she says.

 In the spring of 2017, she started the “Dapsone protocol” to once again go after the residual Lyme disease and other co-infections.
 The protocol called for taking antibiotics for a minimum of six months, but after three months, her body had had enough.